 Nothing in this paragraph applies to QTD websites liability in respect of products sold through the Online Stores.
 Nothing in these Terms and Conditions shall exclude QTD websites liability for personal injury or death caused by its negligence.
-Our acceptance of an order takes place on dispatch of the order, at which point the purchase contract will be made and you will be charged for your order.
+Our acceptance of an order takes place at the point of order, and the purchase contract is made, and you are charged for your order.

 By notifying QTD of its intention to do business and payment of deposit, a client is deemed to be bound by these terms and conditions of business.
 The client will be required to sign off their project on completion.
 QTD reserves the right to take and keep a photographic/video record of each project and supplied materials for its own marketing purposes and to update its terms of business in line with market changes without prejudice.
 These terms and conditions of business supersede any previous terms and conditions of business and shall be governed by English Law.